Jim McMahon: Bears' play in recent years 'embarrassing'

 HOUSTON — It’s hard for Jim McMahon to watch the Bears.

-“To see what they’ve put on the field the past few years is embarrassing.”
+“To see what they’ve put on the field the last few years is embarrassing.”

-It’s been five years since the Bears have posted a winning season.
-They’ve finished last in the NFC North three-straight times.
+The Bears haven’t had a winning record since 2012.
+They’ve finished last in the NFC North three years in a row.
 And they seemingly haven’t solved their quarterback conundrum.

-McMahon, the team’s only Super Bowl-winning signal-caller, said he wasn’t sure what the Bears should do at quarterback, but that Jay Cutler needed to go.
+McMahon, the team’s only Super Bowl-winning QB, said he wasn’t sure what the Bears should do at quarterback, but Jay Cutler needed to go.

 “I’d find somebody,” he said.

-“The NFL and ‘Big Pharma’ are kinda partners,” said McMahon, who played for the Bears from 1982-88.
+“The NFL and ‘Big Pharma’ are kinda partners,” said McMahon, who played for the Bears from 1982 to 1988.
 “They’re going to keep pushing their pills as long as they can.
-Like everybody else in America, they’re starting to open their eyes to what this plant can do, not only medically, but it’s a very versatile plant. “
+Like everybody else in America, they’re starting to open their eyes to what this plant can do, not only medically, but it’s a very versatile plant.’’

-The NFL Players Association wants to lower the penalties for a positive marijuana drug test, but commissioner Roger Goodell said he’s yet to receive a proposal from the union.
-Both sides would have to agree to a change in the collective bargaining agreement, which expires in 2020.
+The NFL Players Association wants to lower the penalties for a positive marijuana drug test, but commissioner Roger Goodell said he hasn’t received a proposal from the union.
+Both sides would have to agree to a change in the collective-bargaining agreement, which expires in 2020.

 “We would love to engage,” Goodell said.
 “But I think what we’re seeing here is a reason why we should all sit down at the table and begin negotiations, so that if we want to reach a different policy on the drug policy — or any other matter — we can all begin that earlier and do it in a way that’s responsible.”